Dynamic Vocabulary Pruning: Stable LLM-RL by Taming the Tail: Introduction

-This work takes a principled stance: we view training instability not as a technical bug requiring reactive correction, but as a symptom of a poorly-specified learning objective.
-Specifically, any objective requiring accurate gradient estimation over the extremely low-probability tail of a 100,000+ token vocabulary is fragile because the log-probability mismatch bound does not shrink for low-probability tokens as it does for high-probability tokens.
+This dichotomy creates a \textbf{training-inference mismatch}: the inference policy $\pi_{\text{infer}}$, optimized for throughput, deviates subtly but systematically from the training policy $\pi_{\text{train}}$, used for gradient computation.
+In practice, this divergence frequently precipitates training collapse~\cite{liu-li-2025-rl-collapse,yao2025offpolicy}.
+While enforcing bitwise equivalence between inference and training systems would resolve this discrepancy, it would catastrophically reduce throughput, negating the benefits of modern inference.
+Thus, we face a fundamental speed-versus-consistency tradeoff.
+As inference engines pursue more aggressive approximations to reduce latency, this gap widens, rendering training instability not a transient bug, but a persistent structural challenge in the LLM-RL.

-We propose a different approach: redesign the learning objective itself to operate only over a dynamically-pruned ``safe'' vocabulary at each generation step.
-This achieves stability by excluding the problematic tail from the objective, rather than applying reactive patches or ad-hoc clipping after the fact.
+In this work, we view training instability not as a technical bug requiring reactive correction, but as a symptom of a poorly-specified learning objective.
+Standard RL objectives demand accurate gradient estimation over the entire vocabulary, including the long tail of low-probability tokens.
+We identify that this is mathematically fragile: the bound on log-probability mismatch does not contract for low-probability tokens as it does for high-probability ones.
+Consequently, minor numerical deviations in the ``tail'' of the distribution result in disproportionately large gradient errors.